Legal & Licensing

 Energy Arena collects minimal personal information:

-- Registration: Email address, optional name, handle, and affiliation
+- Registration: Email address, username, and optional affiliation

 - Submissions: Forecast data and submission timestamps